shyamgj1900/tp/docs/UserGuide.md

 ....................................................................
 ```

-This feature also allows user to know the minimum grade to get for the other modules in order to achieve desired CAP by including the CAP at the end of the command.
+This feature also provides user with the minimum grade to get for the other modules in order to achieve desired CAP by including the CAP at the end of the command.

 Format: `module cap DESIRED_CAP`